arbor-sim/arbor/doc/model_concepts.rst

    Key concepts:

-   * **Morphology**: The morphology of a cable cell is built from the soma outwards; a child branch cannot be constructed before its parent. density mechanisms can be added to already constructed cables.
+   * **Morphology**: The morphology of a cable cell is built from the soma outwards; a child branch cannot be constructed before its parent.
+     Density mechanisms can be added to already constructed cables.
    * **Detectors**: These refer to the **sources** of :ref:`connections <modelconnections>`.
      They are declared by specifying a location on a branch of the cell, and a threshold voltage for spike detection.
-     They have a local index (:cpp:type:`cell_member::index`) relative to other detectors on the cell.
    * **Synapses**: These refer to the **targets** of :ref:`connections <modelconnections>`.
      They are declared by specifying a location on a branch of the cell, and a synapse (point) mechanism.
-     They have a local index (:cpp:type:`cell_member::index`) relative to other synapses on the cell.
    * **Gap Junction Sites**: These refer to the sites of :ref:`gap junctions <modelgapjunctions>`.
      They are declared by specifying a location on a branch of the cell.
-     They have a local index (:cpp:type:`cell_member::index`) relative to other **gap junction sites** on the cell.

 2. **LIF**